bmuschko/gradle-gae-plugin/README.md

 <table border="1">
     <tr>
         <td>The development of this plugin has been taken over by Google.
-Please refer to its new GitHub repository <a href="https://github.com/GoogleCloudPlatform/gradle-appengine-plugin">GoogleCloudPlatform/gradle-appengine-plugin</a>.</td>
+Please refer to its new GitHub repository <a href="https://github.com/GoogleCloudPlatform/gradle-appengine-plugin">GoogleCloudPlatform/gradle-appengine-plugin</a>.
+Development on this repository is discontinued.</td>
     </tr>
 </table>